simonscmap/Data_Submission_FileStruc_Doc/README.md

 <a id="dataset_version"></a>
 + **dataset_version<sup>*</sup>**<br/>
-Please assign a version number or an identifier to your dataset such as "1.0.0" or "ver 1".
-Version identifiers will help track the evolution of a dataset over time. <br/>  Can "Final" be an option instead of a number?
+Please assign a version number or an identifier to your dataset such as "1.0.0" or "Final".
+Version identifiers will help track the evolution of a dataset over time. <br/>

     * Required: Yes
     * Constraint: Less than 50 characters